SceneAK/gonzsale-kartul/docs/task_backlog.md

 - Payment Gateway

 # Security Concerns & Abuse Protection
-- Limit number of variants
+- Limit number of variants, products.
-- Express-Rate-Limiter
 - Cors check reconfig
 // todo: check if user has association with the order